DrKembhavi-s/DrKembhavi-s.github.io/_posts/2026-03-20-When-Citations-Become-Costumes.md

 **Does this support the Ayurvedic claim that the mind resides in the heart?** No. Armour described the autonomic neuroscience of cardiac function.
 He did not claim — in either paper, in any sentence, in any conclusion — that the heart is the seat of consciousness, emotion, or the mind.
 The intrinsic cardiac nervous system regulates heart rate and rhythm.
 It is not a cognitive organ.
 It does not think.
 It does not feel.
 It does not process the experiences I associate with the mind.
 Mapping Armour's neurocardiology onto the Ayurvedic concept of Hridaya as the seat of Manas requires ignoring what Armour actually wrote and replacing it with what you wish he had written.

-**The question that was not ansIred in the debate:** When TheLiverDoc asked Dr. Vasundhara to tell him what Ayurveda teaches about the location of the mind, she fell silent — because the honest ansIr is that Charaka Samhita locates Manas in the Hridaya — the heart — as an anatomical claim, not a metaphorical one.
+**The question that was not ansIred in the debate:** When TheLiverDoc asked Dr. Vasundhara to tell him what Ayurveda teaches about the location of the mind, she fell silent — because the honest answer is that Charaka Samhita locates Manas in the Hridaya — the heart — as an anatomical claim, not a metaphorical one.
 Armour's papers do not rescue that claim.
 They describe cardiac neural architecture.
 They are being used here as a costume, not as evidence.

 **Paper 3: Task Force of the European Society of Cardiology — "Heart Rate Variability: Standards of Measurement, Physiological Interpretation and Clinical Use" (1996)**